BlasBenito/distantia/README.md

-A direct transfer of an attribute from the samples of one sequence to the samples of another requires to compute a distance matrix between samples, the least cost matrix and its least cost path (both with the option *diagonal* activated), and to parse the least cost path file to assign attribute values.
+A direct transfer of an attribute from the samples of one sequence to the samples of another requires to compute a distance matrix between samples, the least-cost matrix and its least-cost path (both with the option *diagonal* activated), and to parse the least-cost path file to assign attribute values.
 This is done by the function **workflowTransfer** with the option ![mode = "direct"](https://latex.codecogs.com/png.latex?mode%20%3D%20%22direct%22